-This supplementary guide is intended to provide additional guidance to professional accountants when providing tax services (herein referred to as "tax practitioners").
-It is not stand alone guidance and shall be read in conjunction with the Anti-Money Laundering and Countering the Financing of Terrorism - Requirements and Guidelines for Professional Accountants in Singapore (Pronouncement), which provides general requirements and guidelines on AML and CFT compliance for all professional accountants.
+This supplement is intended to provide additional guidance to professional accountants when providing tax services (herein referred to as "tax practitioners").
+It shall be read in conjunction with the Anti-Money Laundering and Countering the Financing of Terrorism - Requirements and Guidelines for Professional Accountants in Singapore.